-When you think of design and fashion, the top names that flash in your head are National Institute of Design (NID) and National Institute of Fashion technology (NIFT).
+When you think of design and fashion, the top names that flash in your head are National Institute of Design (NID) and National Institute of Fashion Technology (NIFT).
 And when you think of cracking the entrance examinations of these premier, world-class institutes, OPUS stands head above shoulders!

 Although both NID and NIFT are famous institutions and have consistently churned out the best minds in fashion and design, let us see consider the various aspects of these institutes.

-NID is, by far, the best Indian institute for product designing, product concept development and design innovation, acclaimed globally for design excellence.NID teaches students about design and art, aesthetic sense and extracts of design engineering.
+NID is, by far, the best Indian institute for product designing, product concept development, and design innovation, acclaimed globally for design excellence.NID teaches students about design and art, aesthetic sense and extracts of design engineering.
 It is focussed on art, aesthetics and product development.

 NIFT is India’s leading institute for fashion design and year-on-year the best stylists and fashion designers have emerged from here.
-NIFT is focussed on fabrics, illustration, aesthetic sense, garment construction, styling and the entire technology developing around it.
+NIFT is focused on fabrics, illustration, aesthetic sense, garment construction, styling and the entire technology developing around it.
 In a sense, the focus is more on apparel and clothing.

 Established in 1961, NID is also known as the most difficult design school in India to get into.
 It has only about 100 seats in its B.Des programmes and a mere 275 seats in its M.Des programmes across its three campuses.
 The main campus is in Ahmedabad.
 Later on, the PG campus came up in Gandhinagar and the R&D campus in Bangalore.

 In the Ahmedabad campus, the four-year B.Des is offered in 8 design disciplines.
 These are: